Generalized Hierarchical Bayesian Segmentation with Irregular Designs, Multi-Sequence Hierarchies, and Grouped/Latent-Group Designs: Introduction

 \paragraph{Bayesian offline segmentation and product partitions.} The product-partition formulation of \citet{barry1992ppm, barry1993bayesCP} is one of the most important starting points for Bayesian change-point analysis.
 The key idea is that if partition probabilities factorize over segments and segment parameters can be marginalized, then posterior inference can be reduced to operations on block scores. \citet{fearnhead2006exact} gave an exact and efficient DP-based treatment for a broad class of offline changepoint models, while \citet{hutter2006bpcr} showed how Bayesian averaging over partitions yields regression curves, boundary probabilities, and evidence-based model selection in the piecewise-constant setting.
-Work by \citet{fearnhead2011dependence} and \citet{ruggieri2014bcpvs} demonstrated how far the DP viewpoint can be pushed when one adds dependence across segments or richer within-segment regressions.
+Earlier work by \citet{yao1988biometrika} studied changepoint estimation via Schwarz's criterion, complementing the evidence-based Bayesian model-selection view.
+The astronomical \emph{Bayesian Blocks} construction of \citet{scargle2013bayesianblocks} is essentially a Poisson-block instance of the product-partition program and illustrates how domain-specific block routines combine with a single DP recursion.
+Work by \citet{fearnhead2011dependence} and \citet{ruggieri2014bcpvs} demonstrated how far the DP viewpoint can be pushed when one adds dependence across segments or richer within-segment regressions. \citet{punskaya2002bayesian} applied a related MCMC-based Bayesian curve-fitting program to noisy signals.

+\paragraph{Reviews and surveys.} A selective survey of modern offline change-point methods, including penalized, Bayesian, nonparametric, and multiscale variants, is given by \citet{truong2020review}; we view BayesBreak as sitting inside the Bayesian exact-offline cell of that taxonomy, broadened across block models.

-\paragraph{Bayesian online and approximate methods.} When streaming updates are required, Bayesian online changepoint detection provides a filtering- style alternative to exact offline posterior computation \citep{adamsmackay2007bocpd}.
+\paragraph{Bayesian online and approximate methods.} When streaming updates are required, Bayesian online changepoint detection provides an online filtering alternative that computes an exact run-length posterior rather than an exact offline partition posterior \citep{adamsmackay2007bocpd}.
 When exact marginalization is unavailable, reversible-jump MCMC and related sampling methods remain central Bayesian tools \citep{green1995rjMCMC, denison1998bayesian}.
 BayesBreak is aimed squarely at the offline regime: we prioritize reusable block marginalization and exact DP whenever the model permits it, and use deterministic local approximations only when the block integral itself lacks a closed form.

 \paragraph{Multi-sequence and structured Bayesian segmentation.} Many applications exhibit boundary sharing or boundary dependence across related sequences.
 Hierarchical Bayesian changepoint models appear in early work by \citet{carlin1992hierBayesCP}, while more recent multisequence methods such as BASIC exploit cross-sequence co-occurrence of changepoints through hierarchical priors \citep{fan2017basic}.
 Joint random partition models provide a broader Bayesian nonparametric framework for borrowing information across multiple ordered processes \citep{quinlan2024jrpm}.
 Related product-partition literature also studies covariate-aware random partitions and generalized cohesion functions, which are conceptually close to the design-aware partition priors used here \citep{muller2011ppmx, park2010gppm}.